 Entry processors can be used with predicates.
 Predicates help to process a subset of data by selecting eligible entries.
 This selection can happen either by doing a full-table scan or by using indexes.
 To accelerate entry selection step, you can consider to add indexes.
-If indexes are there, entry processor will automatically use them.
+If indexes are there, entry processor automatically uses them.